 Yes, you can.
 Keep in mind though: Most of the events I’ve detailed in this guide are intended for and produced primarily by gay men seeking to meet and dance and do whatever with other gay men.
-You might not be the target audience here.
+You might not be the target audience for many of these partes.
 It’s our space – it’s great you feel safe here, too – but we built this.
 There’s several lesbian and straight women that are a big part of the community out here and join us for many of the parties as patrons and producers and talent.
 And they know the events that are more play-oriented aren’t really for them and sure they could go into a back room and look around, but turning someone’s sexuality into a tourist attraction is tacky and gross.
 You will probably see public sex between men at the fair or on the dance floor or in a bathroom or in a lounge or in an alley way.
 Enjoy watching or just turn 180 degrees and voila! it doesn’t even exist anymore.

 And put your hair up.
 Nobody wants your long hair sticking to their sweaty chest or back.

 “All these goddamn events are sold out!”